Enoisong/awesomebookE6/README.md

 <!-- PROJECT DESCRIPTION -->
 # 📖  A Project <a name="about-project"></a>

-Capstone Project is a mobile website designed as part of Microverse coursework.
+Awesome Books Project is designed as part of Microverse coursework.
 ## 🛠 Built With <a name="built-with"></a>
 - HTML
 - CSS